ragav0102/opt_ar/README.md

 Generates memory-optimal immutable ActiveRecord dupes that are easily serializable and behaves much like ARs.
 Request attributes that will be read before-hand, and use them later just as you would on an AR, for better memory optimization.

-Ideally, suitable in place of caching AR objects with cache stores like Memcached, where serialization and de-serialization are memory-hungry
+Ideally, suitable in place of caching AR objects with cache stores like Memcached, where serialization and de-serialization are memory-hungry.
+Optars can save upto *90%* of your memory(object allocations), while being upto *20x* faster, when fetching huge AR results.

 ## Installation